MEDROXYPROGESTERONE ACETATE injection, suspension

 • dizziness

 These are not all the possible side effects of MPA Injectable Suspension, USP.
-For more information, ask your healthcare provider or pharmacist.
+For more information, ask your healthcare professional or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1- 800-FDA-1088.